(c) 2015 Mailboat Records

 This is the first time Def Leppard has strayed away from Mercury Records to record an album, and while I'm not sure whose idea that was, I'm betting Mercury wishes Leppard was still with them, as I am sure this album will likely sell quite well.
 Even being on a small label, the production is solid, as one would expect from a Leppard record, and the individual performances are overall really easy to hear in the mix.
 The packaging is also top notch, with a full booklet with all the lyrics, numerous band photos, production credits, writing credits, and a thank you section.

 Best Def Leppard record ever?
 No, not even close to the first 4 records (On Through The Night, High N Dry, Pyromania, and Hysteria).
 Better than the last 4 records?
 Definitely better than Yeah!, and Songs From The Sparkle Lounge...probably better than Euphoria (although that has a couple of killer songs on it), and just a step or two behind X (which I love, even though a lot of people hate it).
 And, if you took at least three, and as many as five, songs off of this record, I think it may be a more solid album than Adrenalize but without the real high points from that record.

 So...back to the question I left you hanging with in my opening paragraph: does Def Leppard give fans hope for the band?
 More of a Def Leppard album than Slang was ever accepted as being, generally less pop than X, and considerably less crappy than Songs From The Sparkle Lounge, I think most people will say that Def Leppard is Def Leppard being Def Leppard, which is exactly what most people want....right?

-Rating: Crankable...which actually surprised me a bit!
-I actually considered giving this an 8, but then settled on 7.5 simply because of the things I would've left off.
+Rating: Rock-worthy, for sure...which actually surprised me a bit!
+I actually considered giving this a crank-worthy 7, but then settled on 6.5 simply because of the things I would've left off.
 Sometimes more is simply more, and this album could've used a bit less.
 All in all, a very good return for the Brits, however!